The Com: Characteristics and crimes

+The Com is split into multiple branches.
+The first branch, known as "Hacker Com" (formerly "Cyber Com") is responsible for committing cybercrimes like swatting, data theft and creating ransomware.
+"Sextortion Com" is responsible for recruiting new members to The Com by using sextortion and collecting personal information of contactees with the intention to dox them.
+Members of this branch mainly indoctrinate underage people to commit self-harm, send sexual images of themselves and spread gore videos and child pornography in the name of The Com.

-The most dangerous branch of the network is called "Offline Com", its responsible for doing real life crimes that range from vandalism by the means of graffiti painting and tire slashing to arson, unprovoked attacks on strangers, stabbings and terrorism.
-Members of Offline Com are interested in true crime and lives of school shooters.
-The groups that do these crimes for Offline Com are mostly satanic and have national socialist and accelerationist ideologies.
-They include Maniacs Murder Cult, No Lives Matter, and parts of 764.
-764 is the biggest and most influential group within Offline Com, it is responsible for majority of the crimes.
-The crimes of The Com are worldwide.
-This branch is also known as "IRL Com".
-The members of the branches usually have shared interests, ideologies or other reasons to work together in order to archive their goals.
-According to National Crime Agency, the crimes of The Com have increased 6x times since 2022 to 2024.
-FBI said that members of The Com use sophisticated methods to hide their identity online while committing money laundering and making transactions.
-They also said that The Com intentionally hires underage people in US because they are punished more leniently by criminal justice system.
+The third branch, known as "Offline Com" or "IRL Com", has been held responsible for crimes ranging from vandalism to arson, unprovoked attacks on strangers, stabbings, and other acts of terrorism worldwide.
+Members of Offline Com include satanic, national socialist and accelerationist groups, as well as true crime enthusiasts and followers of school shooters.
+764 is the biggest and most influential group within Offline Com, responsible for a majority of the crimes.

+According to the National Crime Agency, the number of crimes committed by The Com increased by a factor of four between 2022 and 2024.
+The FBI reported in July 2025 that members of The Com use sophisticated methods to hide their identity online while committing money laundering and making transactions.
+They also said that The Com intentionally hires underage Americans because they are punished more leniently by the criminal justice system.

+The members of the branches usually have shared interests, ideologies or other reasons to work together in order to achieve their goals.

-The Com is connected to a group of skinheads active in Russia and Ukraine that was responsible for random attacks on people and acts of murder.
+The Com is connected to a group of skinheads active in Russia and Ukraine responsible for random attacks on people and acts of murder.
 Edward Coristine, a high-ranking employee of the DOGE, US government organization, was a former member of The Com.

-Notable victims
+Notable activities

 Riley Williams, a female member of The Com, is a well-known participant of the January 6 US Capitol attack in 2021.
 She was responsible for stealing Nancy Pelosi's laptop with the intention to sell it to Russia's Foreign Intelligence Service.
-She bragged about the crime in the network's Discord server and admitted of stealing other items, she was later arrested and sentenced to three years in prison.
-She was released early as a result of Donald Trump's blanket pardon of the participants in the January 6th attack on the U.S. Capitol.
+She bragged about the crime in an affiliated Discord server and admitted of stealing other items.
+Williams was later arrested and sentenced to three years in prison.
+She was released early as a result of Donald Trump's blanket pardon of attack participants.

-The Com had conducted cyber attacks against several high-profile organizations.
+The Com has conducted cyber attacks against several high-profile organizations.
 It attacked HubSpot, Activision, Okta Inc, Doordash, Cloudflare, and Twilio in 2022.
-In 2023, The Com announced that they have affiliated themselves with BlackCat and ALPHV, two hacker groups.
-The Com would then attack Reddit, MailChimp, Caesars Entertainment, CoinBase, Clorox, Riot Games, and MGM.
-MGM said that the attack costed them approximately $100 million.
+In 2023, The Com announced their affiliation with hacker groups BlackCat and ALPHV.
+The Com then proceeded to attack Reddit, MailChimp, Caesars Entertainment, CoinBase, Clorox, Riot Games, and MGM.
+MGM said that the attack cost them approximately $100 million.

 In August 2024, 18-year old The Com member Veer Chetal stole $243 million worth of bitcoin.
-The transfer was noticed and they were identified by an independent investigator known by his online nickname "ZachXBT".
+The transfer was noticed and they were identified by an independent investigator known by his online nickname ZachXBT.
 Veer was arrested one month later.